© AA Martin/Shutterstock.com

 Debates rage over which retirement account offers the most bang for a buck, but investing in different ones affords you more flexibility.

 Being able to pull income from tax-free sources can be very valuable.
-For instance, says Herman, if "I'm going to have a big year and my income is going to put me into the 25 percent bracket, then maybe I want to take money out of the Roth."
+For instance, says Herman, if "I'm going to have a big year and my income is going to put me into the 25% bracket, then maybe I want to take money out of the Roth."

-Similarly, the tax-free income from a Roth account can help retirees control the amount of taxes they pay on Social Security benefits and minimize the amount required to be withdrawn from a traditional IRA.
+Similarly, the tax-free income from a Roth account can help retirees control the amount of taxes they pay on Social Security benefits.